 So, is it ever worth buying a brand new Rolex Day-Date?
 Well, it’s really all a question of scale.
 The older the watch, the generally the less expensive it is.
 If you wanted a 36mm piece from the current ref.
 128XXXseries, you might save a few thousand dollars on the pre-owned market for a model that is less than a year old.
 However, the difference in price may be small enough to warrant treating yourself to the whole boutique experience, being the first person to snap on that Crownclasp and getting your name on the warranty card.
 You then get the peace of mind of knowing that no one else has ever worn that watch, and you have Rolex’s full warranty behind the piece should you experience any issues with it.

 For other Rolex Presidential models that have been in circulation for a few years, especially some of the larger 40mm and 41mm models, there are often substantial savings to be had on the secondary market.
 You could well find one for around $10,000 less than a new piece, which is a serious amount of money to save and a big incentive to buy a used Rolex President.

 Rolex’s Biggest Bargain?

 There’s no doubt that the Day-Date is one of Rolex’s, and horology’s, most iconic watches.
 Seen as the ultimate statement of prestige, it has a heritage and legacy that is second to none.
 However, it often comes as quite a shock to buyers as to just how attainable Rolex Presidential watches can be.
-For less than $10k, you can join perhaps the most select club in the industry, wearing the model that has most definitely earned its nickname.
+Especially when you look for a nice used Rolex on the secondary market.
+You can join perhaps the most select club in the industry, wearing the model that has most definitely earned its nickname.